 When you are behind on bills or debts, your creditors are allowed to take steps to recoup their money, including wage garnishment.
 Most creditors, such as those holding credit card or vehicle loans, will need to go to court to get an order in to garnish wages.
 This means that many of them will try other debt collections, such as mailings and calls, prior to taking the time to seek a garnishment order.

 Certain debts, such as unpaid income taxes, child support, or student loans, no court order is required to begin the wage garnishment.
 While you will generally receive other communications and debt collection attempts prior to a wage garnishment, you should always be aware of your debt obligations.
-You may be able to work out an alternate payment plan in order to avoid garnishment.
+You may be able to in order to avoid garnishment.

 However, the state of California places limits on creditor actions.
 All garnishments are capped at the lesser of: